Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

-For the bug-hunting experiments, we allocate a fuzzing time budget of 48 hours per language and initiate the fuzzing loop using all valid mutators.
+For the bug-hunting experiments, we initiate the fuzzing loop using all valid mutators.
 Within this time budget, we observe that the fuzzing pipelines for both Rust and C++ typically remain in the stage of applying up to two mutators per seed.